-I keep washing my face so it is really clean, why is my acne no better?
+I keep washing my face so it is really clean - why is my acne no better?

 How can I prevent scarring?

 Treatment of scars is not easy, so that's a good question.
 Prevention is better than cure.
 Early treatment is recommended, before scarring occurs.

-What treatment is available for scarring?
+What treatment is there for acne scarring?

 Should I squeeze spots?